mscroggs/databet/README.md

 # The databet
 ![The alphabet](img/all.png)

-This repo contains 27 datasets: 26 of these resemble the letters of the alphabet, the 27th is a star:
+The databet contains 27 datasets: 26 of these resemble the letters of the alphabet, the 27th is a star:

 ![The starting dataset](img/star.png)